List of unproduced television projects based on Marvel Comics: Power Pack

 Following the cancellation of the original comic, Paragon Entertainment Corporation and New World Television developed Power Pack into a live-action show for NBC's Saturday Morning Kids block.
 While a pilot episode was made, the series was passed on and the pilot was later picked up by Fox, which chose to broadcast it as a Saturday morning special, on September 28, 1991, rather than ordering an entire series.
 The 27-minute pilot has subsequently been aired a few times on Fox Kids during the off-season.
 Minor alterations to the concept were made for the pilot, ranging from the children's parents being aware of their superhuman abilities, Julie's acceleration power being altered to her being able to move at superhuman speed, without the ability to fly, and the "cloud" aspect of Jack's density power being eliminated; he was only able to shrink in size.
 The children did not wear costumes.

 Stealth Warriors

 In November 1993, Rick Ungar was developing Stealth Warriors for Marvel Comics.

+Artisan Entertainment Television Shows

+On May 16, 2000, Marvel entered into a deal with Artisan Entertainment to produce 13 movies and 2 television series, those being Captain America and Thor.